apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 Decide how CAS should store authentication events inside an InfluxDb instance.
 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#influxdb-configuration) under the configuration key `cas.events.influxDb`.

+### CouchDb Events

+Decide how CAS should store authentication events inside a CouchDb instance.
+Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.events.couchDb`.

 ### Database Events

 Decide how CAS should store authentication events inside a database instance.
 Database